HeyItsGilbert/GoodEnoughRules/docs/en-US/Measure-InvokeWebRequestWithoutBasic.md

 schema: 2.0.0
 ---

-# Measure-SecureStringWithKey
+# Measure-InvokeWebRequestWithoutBasic

 ## SYNOPSIS
-Rule to detect if ConvertFrom-SecureString is used without a Key.
+Rule to detect if Invoke-WebRequest is used without UseBasicParsing.

 ## SYNTAX

 ```
-Measure-SecureStringWithKey [-ScriptBlockAst] <ScriptBlockAst> [-ProgressAction <ActionPreference>]
+Measure-InvokeWebRequestWithoutBasic [-ScriptBlockAst] <ScriptBlockAst> [-ProgressAction <ActionPreference>]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-This rule detects if ConvertFrom-SecureString is used without a Key which means the secret is user and machine bound.
+This rule detects if Invoke-WebRequest (or its aliases) is used without the UseBasicParsing parameter.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-Measure-SecureStringWithKey -ScriptBlockAst $ScriptBlockAst
+Measure-InvokeWebRequestWithoutBasic -ScriptBlockAst $ScriptBlockAst
 ```

-This will check if the given ScriptBlockAst contains any ConvertFrom-SecureString commands without a Key parameter.
+This will check if the given ScriptBlockAst contains any Invoke-WebRequest commands without the UseBasicParsing parameter.

 ## PARAMETERS